skyler-myers-db/datapact/README.md

 **An enterprise grade, programmatic data validation accelerator for Databricks.**

-DataPact ensures the integrity of your data by creating a "pact" between your source and target tables.
+DataPact ensures the integrity of your data by creating a 'pact' between your source and target tables.
 It programmatically generates, runs, and reports on a suite of validation tests directly within your Databricks workspace, enabling reliable and scalable data quality assurance.

 ---

 ### Why DataPact?

-*   **Zero-Config Start:** Run validations without any setup.
-DataPact automatically creates a default catalog and table (`datapact_main.results.run_history`) to store your results history.
+*   **Zero-Config Start:** Run validations instantly.
+DataPact automatically creates a default catalog and table to store your results history.
-*   **100% Programmatic:** Define your entire validation suite in a simple YAML file.
+*   **100% Programmatic:** Define your entire validation suite in a simple `YAML` file.
 Create, run, and manage tests from your local CLI or a CI/CD pipeline.
 No UI clicking required.
+*   **Built-in Analytics Dashboard:** Automatically generate a rich Databricks SQL Dashboard, visualizing data quality trends, failure rates, and the most common issues.
 *   **Fully Serverless:** Built for efficiency.
-DataPact uses a local client for orchestration and powerful Serverless SQL Warehouses for all query execution, minimizing cost and operational overhead.
+DataPact uses powerful Serverless SQL Warehouses for all operations, minimizing cost and operational overhead.
-*   **Source Agnostic:** Validate data from any source system connected to Unity Catalog through federation (e.g., PostgreSQL, MySQL, Snowflake) against a Databricks target.
-Perfect for Databricks-to-Databricks validation (e.g., Bronze vs. Silver).
-*   **Scalable & Parallel:** Each table validation runs as a separate, parallel task in a Databricks Job, allowing you to test dozens or hundreds of tables concurrently.
-*   **Rich Validations & Reporting:** Go beyond simple row counts.
-DataPact supports aggregate comparisons, per-row hash validation, and null count analysis.
-It logs detailed, structured `VARIANT` results to a Delta table for historical analysis, auditing, and building data quality dashboards.
+*   **Rich Validations:** Go beyond simple row counts.
+DataPact supports aggregate comparisons (SUM, AVG, MAX), per-row hash validation, and multi-column null count analysis.
+*   **Persistent, Queryable Reporting:** Automatically log detailed validation results to a Delta table.
+The results are stored in a `VARIANT` column, allowing for easy, powerful, and native querying of your data quality history in Databricks SQL.

 ---